 Your pacemaker should be checked regularly and you will receive a letter to attend the Pacemaker Clinic as required.
-You will have your device checked twice a year and may be asked to attend more often if necessary.
+You will be seen at least once a year and may be asked to attend more often if necessary.

 During each clinic visit, the physiologist will examine your pacemaker and wound site.
 They will use a specific programmer for your device to allow them to examine the settings and the battery life of your device as well as the condition of the leads that connect the pacemaker to your heart.
 Changes may be made to the pacemaker settings if necessary.